xnmeet/react-scan/docs/installation/parcel.md

 ## As a script tag

-Add the script tag to your `index.html`:
+Add the script tag to your `index.html`

+Refer to the [CDN Guide](https://github.com/aidenybai/react-scan/blob/main/docs/installation/cdn.md) for the available URLs.

 ```html
 <!doctype html>